lucified/lucify-refugees/README.md

 In addition to setting up the credentials file, you should change the `defaultBucket` option in `gulfile.babel.js` to match the name of your S3 bucket.
 Additionally, you may wish to change the `maxAge` option, which affects the cache-control header of assets with filenames having content hashes.

-Run the publish task with `gulp s3-deploy`.
+Run the publish task with `yarn gulp s3-deploy`.

 ### Unit tests